-We’re installing solar panels in our employee parking lot that, once completed, will allow us to generate a significant portion of the electricity we use.
+We’ve installed solar panels in our employee parking lot that allow us to generate a significant portion of the electricity we use.

 To reduce our water use, we’ve developed a system that lets our liquid soap filling machine operators know when to wash out the filling machines reducing rinse water use by 85%.

 Partnering with water-filtration innovators, we’re piloting methods to clean our gray water, which will allow us to reuse more of our water.